 National Industry Guidelines for hydrometric monitoring

-The guidelines are a first for the Australian hydrometric industry and have been endorsed by the Water Information Standards Business Forum (the Forum).
+The guidelines are a first for the Australian hydrometric industry and were endorsed by the Water Information Standards Business Forum (the Forum).
 Organisations involved in water data collection are encouraged to adopt these guidelines.

-Forum endorsement signifies that the guidelines align with industry recommended practice and they are in step with relevant Australian and international standards.
-Endorsement also means that these guidelines have been developed in accordance with the Forum endorsement process (217KB)
+Endorsement signifies that the guidelines align with industry recommended practice and they are in step with relevant Australian and international standards.

 Extensive industry input and consultation is a key feature of the development and review processes for these guidelines.
 Importantly, the Australian Hydrographers Association has been closely involved as the peak industry representative body, contributing assistance and input throughout.

 The Bureau wishes to thank all involved in the production of these National Industry Guidelines for hydrometric monitoring.
-Special thanks are due to Mark Randall (Queensland Department of Natural Resources and Mines) and Grant Robinson (NSW Office of Water), who sponsored the guideline development, consultation and review.
+Special thanks are due to Mark Randall (Queensland Department of Natural Resources and Mines) and Grant Robinson (previously with the then NSW Office of Water), who sponsored the guideline development, consultation and review.

 The guideline glossary is also published in the Australian Water Information Dictionary (AWID).

 Refer to the Basis for Endorsement document (1.2MB) for a summary of the context and benefit of these guidelines, and to learn more about the industry consultation process which occurred.

 The Water Monitoring Standardisation Technical Committee (WaMSTeC) encourages all users of endorsed guidelines to raise issues, comments, corrections or other feedback relating to guideline content, scope or application.
 Provide your feedback by emailing the Bureau.
 Please consider using the attached form to provide your comment.